Ahmedwaleed22/pharmago-supplier-frontend/docs/supplier-updates.md

 ## 📞 Support

-For technical support or questions about the Pharmacy Profile Management System:
+For technical support or questions about the Supplier Profile Management System:
 - Review this documentation
 - Check the test files for usage examples
 - Verify API routes and middleware configuration